INSANE: Cross-Domain UAV Data Sets with Increased Number of Sensors for developing Advanced and Novel Estimators: Environments and Experiment Data

-The model airport data set focuses on a simplified scenario for visual-inertial odometry and \ac{UWB} triangulation.
+The location at the model airfield in Klagenfurt, with the environmental information summarized by Table~\ref{tab:env_info_airport}, provides a purely outdoor dataset with partially visible fiducial marker and \ac{UWB} modules.
+These data sequences focus on a simplified scenario for visual-inertial odometry and \ac{UWB} triangulation.
 The environment mainly provides a planar grass field with a partial agricultural area.
 Similar to the outdoor-indoor transition setup, the three \ac{UWB} modules are mounted on fiducial marker boards to calculate a global reference.
-However, instead of using the motion capture system, the GNSS-based ground~truth is used to express the location of the board and the \ac{UWB} module position consecutively.
+However, instead of using a motion capture system, the GNSS-based ground~truth is used to express the location of the board and the \ac{UWB} module position consecutively.